marcelvarga/GameOfLife/README.md

 - If `s` is pressed, the controller should generate a PGM file with the current state of the board.
 - If `q` is pressed, close the controller client program without causing an error on the GoL server.
 A new controller should be able to take over interaction with the GoL engine.
 - If `k` is pressed, all components of the distributed system are shut down cleanly, and the system outputs a PGM image of the latest state.
 - If `p` is pressed, pause the processing *on the AWS node* and have the *controller* print the current turn that is being processed.
 If `p` is pressed again resume the processing and have the controller print `"Continuing"`.
-The keys `q` and `s` to work while the execution is paused.
+The keys `q` and `s` work while the execution is paused.